Frequently asked questions.

 Drop down I arrow in black

-In the problems modules (roughly 1/3 of the curriculum) you generally study in groups of 4-5.
-This is the way most working situations outside of university also operate, and so we think it is important to learn how to work well in groups.
-In the methods modules (roughly 2/3 of the curriculum) you will study more on your own as each student must learn the methods we teach.
+In the problems modules (roughly one third of the curriculum) you generally study in groups of 4-5.
+This is the way most working situations outside of university also operate, so we think it is important to learn how to work well in groups.
+In the methods modules (roughly two thirds of the curriculum) you will study more on your own as each student must learn the methods we teach.

 What kind of assessments do you do?